Top fun things to do with children in Nepal

 Your family will cross quite some suspension bridges, which can be a lot of fun.
 Your children will probably love watching the numerous domesticated animals when you hike through villages, not forgetting the beautiful views of the Annapurna range on clear days.

 It is good to have a first aid kit for your peace of mind.
 Simple things like having a hand sanitiser handy, drinking boiled and filtered water at all times can help prevent stomach ailments.
-It is advised to bring along multi-vitamin snacks for an activity like trekking for your kids.
+In addition, it is advised to bring along multi-vitamin snacks for an activity like trekking for your kids.

 Visitors to Nepal might have heard of Dal Bhat, the national staple diet which consists of rice, lentil soup with vegetables, meat curry (mostly chicken and mutton) with spicy sauce.
-However, you will be pleased to find various international cuisine available in popular tourist hubs like Kathmandu, Pokhara, and Chitwan.
+In addition, however, you will be pleased to find various international cuisine available in popular tourist hubs like Kathmandu, Pokhara, and Chitwan.

 The Moondance Restaurant in Pokhara is highly recommended.
 They have a selection of comfort food to gastronomical delights, along with some board and card games.